manmohan0204/VeevaAdvancedAssignment/README.md

-# Veeva
+# Veeva Advance Assignment
-This is a TDD with PageObject framework
+This framework is a Multi Module Maven project with 4 modules.
+■	Module 1: automation-framework
+■	Module 2: core-product-tests
+■	Module 3: derived-product1-tests
+■	Module 4: derived-product2-tests

 # Setup:
+- Parent pom.xml contains all dependencies and pacling should be pom
+- Module pom should inherit all dependency from partent pom and packing should be jar
-- pom.xml contains all dependencies and it used latest version of selenium (4.22), Tdd (java,Selenium, TestNG) and customized extent report.
+- Framework used latest version of selenium (4.22), Tdd (java,Selenium, TestNG) and customized extent report.

 # Architecture
-- src/main/java contains all the core component classes/methods for the project within page object model for the reusablity.
+- automation-framework module contains all the core component classes/methods for the project within page object model for the reusablity and this should be added to the other module as a dependency.
-- src/main/resources contains Global configuration and editable test data in JSON file.
+- Global configuration JSON files are stored in automation-framework module .
+- core-product-tests module contains testcases and Page classed related to Core Product features.
-- src/test/java contains testcases in tdd architecture.
+- derived-product2-tests module contains testcases and Page classes related to Core Product features.
-- src/test/resources contains test configuration and editable test data in JSON file.
+- Test specific config JSON file are stored based on module wise.
+- Specific TestNG.xml files are created for each test module.

 # Run
--	Test cases are parametrized to support multiple browser (Chrome, Firefox etc..) and run parallely from RunnerFile.xml file
+-	Test cases are parametrized to support multiple browser (Chrome, Firefox etc..) and run in multiple threads using maven commands
 # Report
-- After execution customized extent report should be generated.
+- Once execution id completed customized extent report should be generated.